MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 * [git](https://git-scm.com/)

 > [!NOTE]
 > The [Application Insights sample code](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/21.corebot-app-insights) was built on top of the [CoreBot sample code](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/13.core-bot).
 This article will step you through modifying the CoreBot sample code to incorporate telemetry.
-If you're following along in Visual Studio you will have the Application Insights sample code by the time you're finished.
+If you're following along in Visual Studio, you'll have the Application Insights sample code by the time you're finished.

 # [JavaScript](#tab/javascript)